-For those unaware, the likes of the Audeze LCD-3 and other similar flagship headphones tend to be very uncomfortable, heavy and down right awful in terms of exterior design elements across the board.
+For those unaware, the likes of the Audeze LCD-3 and other similar flagship headphones tend to be very uncomfortable, heavy and downright awful in terms of exterior design elements across the board.
 Such is not the case with the K-812 and I find myself for the first time in the past few years actually enjoying the multi-media experience as a whole.
-She is comfy, real comfy.
-Supple leather pads that are fully circumaural, a soft headband eerily familiar in design to the JVC HARX-700 with a mesh cloth and leather hybrid design and a single sided cable input all make for a physically fatigue free experience…thank the audio gods!
+She is comfy, really comfy.
+Supple leather pads that are fully circumaural, a soft headband eerily familiar in design to the JVC HARX-700 with a mesh cloth and leather hybrid design and a single-sided cable input all make for a physically fatigue-free experience…thank the audio gods!
 Someone finally remembered headphones should be comfortable.

 Unlike the heavy and bulky Orthodynamic headphones out there of similar pricing, I can and will recommend these headphones to studio engineers and mixers of various types.
 If you are sitting in a booth for 8-10 hours a day, you are going to appreciate these headphones a great deal.
 There aren’t many headphones out there that offer comfort like this along with a Summit Level Hifi sound quality.
 Usually, they tend to have some serious design flaw, but I can find nothing wrong with these K-812’s in the slightest when it comes to exterior design elements.
 Everything is in tip top shape and as it should be: light and comfortable, not bulky and not oddly designed in the headband, conforming to a human head and something that doesn’t make you look like the International Space Station or giant radar dish.